Wit-K/Guide-to-CO2-Reduction/theory.md

 ---

 ## 2. Basic Electrochemistry
 Experiments in this field take place inside an "electrolytic cell".
-Unlike a battery (which creates electricity from chemicals), an electrolytic cell uses an external power source to force non-spontaneous chemical reactions to happen.
+An electrolytic cell uses an external power source to force non-spontaneous chemical reactions to happen.
+Think of it as charging a battery, but instead of storing the energy inside the battery itself, we are storing the energy in the liquid fuel we create.
+The 'Cathode' is where we shove electrons in to build these fuel molecules.

 There are two sides of the reaction which can happen in electrochemstry: